Authing/docs/docs/en/guides/basics/platform-guide/integrate-with-regular-web-app.md

 ### Initialize

 At the very beginning of the project, we need to initialize the `issuer` of `openid-client`.
 The initial parameters are as follows:

-- client_id: OIDC Client ID, which is your [application ID](/guides/faqs/get-app-id-and-secret.md) in Approw;
+- client_id: OIDC Client ID, which is your [application ID](/guides/faqs/get-app-id-and-secret.md) in Authing;
-- client_secret: OIDC Client Secret, which is [the secret key of your application](/guides/faqs/get-app-id-and-secret.md) in Approw;
+- client_secret: OIDC Client Secret, which is [the secret key of your application](/guides/faqs/get-app-id-and-secret.md) in Authing;
 - issuer: OIDC Issuer, you can get it from the endpoint information of the application.

 <img src="~@imagesZhCn/guides/authentication/Xnip2021-03-02_13-00-24.png" alt="drawing"/>